Australian Labor Party: National executive and secretariat

 The Australian Labor Party National Executive is the party's chief administrative authority, subject only to Labor's national conference.
 The executive is responsible for organising the triennial national conference; carrying out the decisions of the conference; interpreting the national constitution, the national platform and decisions of the national conference; and directing federal members.

 The party holds a national conference every three years, which consists of delegates representing the state and territory branches (many coming from affiliated trade unions, although there is no formal requirement for unions to be represented at the national conference).
 The national conference decides the party's platform, elects the national executive and appoints office-bearers such as the national secretary, who also serves as national campaign director during elections.
 The current national secretary is Paul Erickson.
-The most recent national conference was the 48th conference held in December 2018.

 The head office of the ALP, the national secretariat, is managed by the national secretary.
 It plays a dual role of administration and a national campaign strategy.
 It acts as a permanent secretariat to the national executive by managing and assisting in all administrative affairs of the party.
 As the national secretary also serves as national campaign director during elections, it is also responsible for the national campaign strategy and organisation.

 Federal Parliamentary Labor Party

-The elected members of the Labor party in both houses of the national Parliament meet as the Federal Parliamentary Labor Party, also known as the Australian Labor Party Caucus (see also caucus).
+The elected members of the Labor party in both houses of the national Parliament meet as the Federal Parliamentary Labor Party, also known as the Caucus (see also caucus).
 Besides discussing parliamentary business and tactics, the Caucus also is involved in the election of the federal parliamentary leaders.

 Federal parliamentary leaders

 Until 2013, the parliamentary leaders were elected by the Caucus from among its members.
 The leader has historically been a member of the House of Representatives.
 Since October 2013, a ballot of both the Caucus and by the Labor Party's rank-and-file members determined the party leader and the deputy leader.
-When the Labor Party is in government, the party leader is the Prime Minister and the deputy leader is the Deputy Prime Minister.
+When the Labor Party is in government, the party leader is the prime minister and the deputy leader is the deputy prime minister.
 If a Labor prime minister resigns or dies in office, the deputy leader acts as prime minister and party leader until a successor is elected.
 The deputy prime minister also acts as prime minister when the prime minister is on leave or out of the country.
 Members of the Ministry are also chosen by Caucus, though the leader may allocate portfolios to the ministers.

 Anthony Albanese is the leader of the federal Labor party, serving since 30 May 2019.
 The deputy leader is Richard Marles, also serving since 30 May 2019.